whitesource-ps/ws-policy-report/README.md

  `python ws_policy_report.py -c / --configFile <CONFIG_FILE>`

  Environment Variables:
- - A parameter name as defined in the configuration file converted to upper case with underscore (`_`) separators and **WSPR**_ prefix added.
+ - A parameter name, as it is defined in the configuration file, is converted to upper case with underscore (`_`) separators, and **WSPR**_ prefix is added.
- - For example the `fileName` parameter can be set using the `WSPR_FILE_NAME` environment variable.
+ - For example, the `fileName` parameter can be set using the `WSPR_FILE_NAME` environment variable.
- - In case an environment variable exists , it will overrun any value which exists for the matching parameter in the command line  / configuration file.
+ - In case an environment variable is existed, it will overrun any value which exists for the matching parameter in the command line/configuration file.

 ### Output
- An excel file in the following convention :
+ An Excel file in the following format:
  `policy_report_YYYY-MM-DD_hh-mm-ss.xlsx`

 ### Author